oddsdk/ts-odd/README.md

 ## Working with the file system

 The Web Native File System (WNFS) is a file system built on top of [IPLD](https://ipld.io/).
 Each file system has a public side and a private side, much like your macOS, Windows, or Linux desktop file system.
 The public side is "live" and publicly accessible on the Internet.
 The private side is encrypted so that only the owner can see the contents.
-Read more about [here](https://github.com/wnfs-wg).
+Read more about it [here](https://github.com/wnfs-wg).

 ```ts
 const { Branch } = wn.path